kdeldycke/awesome-engineering-team-management/readme.md

 - “It's common to promote someone to just get rid of that person :) Sometimes promoting is just easier that firing.” ([source](https://news.ycombinator.com/item?id=21767734)).

 - [US spy manual has tips for coping with toxic bosses](https://qz.com/work/1717297/how-to-cope-with-a-toxic-boss-according-to-a-us-spy-manual-from-wwii/) - Derived from WWII-era [Simple Sabotage Field Manual](https://www.cia.gov/news-information/featured-story-archive/2012-featured-story-archive/CleanedUOSSSimpleSabotage_sm.pdf), a classic read to spot harassing and demoralizing behaviors.

+- [4 Clues to Identify a Destructive Leader](https://articles.tilt365.com/identify-destructive-leadership-patterns/) - “1.
+I’m kind of a big deal!
+2. None of this is my fault!
+3. Just do what I say!
+4. Trust me; I’m never wrong.”

 ## Re-organizations